UNT-RITS/UNT-RITS.github.io/website_project/docs/userinfo/slurm.md

 Users have access the production partition if their allocation reaches 300,000 CPU hours within the current and previous FY OR they have an active external funding source.

-If you require more resources, you may submit a support ticket to hpc-admin@unt.edu and the Talon3 admin staff will evaaluate your request.
+If you require more resources, you may submit a support ticket to SciComp-Support@unt.edu and the Talon3 admin staff will evaaluate your request.

 ### QOS